 Fail-proof: This guide to making the perfect sushi rice at home will give you all the tips to prevent any errors so you’re guaranteed best results!

-What Rice Should I use For Sushi?
+What Rice Should I Use For Sushi?▼

 In my restaurant days, we used calrose rice.
-While calrose rice is not an authentic Japanese rice variety, nor is it short grain, this medium grain variety of American rice works really well for Sushi.
+While calrose rice for sushi is not an authentic Japanese rice variety, nor is it short grain, this medium grain variety of American rice works really well for Sushi.
 I have spent a number of years at 2 popular spots for sushi in my city and calrose rice was exclusively used there.
 There could be several reasons for this, such as ease of availability and/or cost.
 I also have never found many varieties of Japanese rice in my local grocery stores!
 Ideally if you are able to find authentic Japanese short grain rice, you would pick one of these varieties:

 Koshihikari